temporalio/documentation/docs/cli/server.md

 ## start-dev

-The `temporal server start-dev` command starts the Temporal Server on `localhost:7233`.
+The `temporal server start-dev` command starts a local [Temporal Server](/clusters#temporal-server).

-The results of any command run on the Server can be viewed at http://localhost:7233.
+You can access the Web UI at http://localhost:8233.
+The default Frontend Server gRPC port used as a target endpoint for client calls is 7233.

+Use the following options to change the behavior of this command.

 - [--db-filename](/cli/cmd-options#db-filename)